Johnson Ferry Students

 Johnson Ferry is excited to partner with Love’s Latitude (LL).
 LL has been developing several relationships with the community of Clarkston and sharing Jesus with them at every opportunity.
 They will serve as our primary mission site while we are serving in Clarkston.

 The cost of the trip includes all transportation, lodging, meals (except travel meals), t-shirts, and fun activities.
-A deposit (TBD) is required at registration.
-ALL FINAL PAYMENTS are due at the Parent Meeting (TBD).
+A deposit of $50 is required at registration.
+ALL FINAL PAYMENTS are due on Sunday, July 6.

 Student Requirements:

-3. Attend at least 80% of all Sunday Morning Life Groups and Worship Services (Schedule TBD)
+- Attend at least 80% of all Sunday Morning Life Groups and Worship Services beginning Sunday, May 11

 SCHEDULE